mozilla/experimenter-docs/docs/data-scientists/experiment-sizing.md

 ## Experiment sizing paradigm

-Experiment sizing in Mozanalysis retrieves historical data from BigQuery in a way that mimicks how experiment enrollment and analysis is conducted by [Jetstream]: an enrollment period is defined, during which clients that satisfy certain target conditions are recorded; following enrollment, metrics are calculated for those clients over a defined analysis period.
+Experiment sizing in Mozanalysis retrieves historical data from BigQuery in a way that mimics how experiment enrollment and analysis is conducted by [Jetstream]: an enrollment period is defined, during which clients that satisfy certain target conditions are recorded; following enrollment, metrics are calculated for those clients over a defined analysis period.
 Following collection of metrics, sample size calculation is performed that corresponds to the statistical tests to be used in analyzing the eventual experiment.

 <img src="/img/mozanalysis/mozanalysis-sizing.png" alt="Mozanalysis sizing workflow" className="img-lg"/>